Quicksilver (novel): Quicksilver

 A flashforward finds Daniel's ship under attack by the fleet of Edward Teach (Blackbeard) in 1713.
-Then the story returns to the past as Daniel and Newton return to London: Newton is under the patronage of Louis Anglesey, the Earl of Upnor, and Daniel becomes secretary of the Royal Society when Henry Oldenburg is detained by the King for his active foreign correspondence.
+Then the story returns to the past as Daniel and Newton return to London: Newton is under the patronage of Louis Anglesey, the Earl of Upnor, and Daniel becomes secretary of the Royal Society when Henry Oldenburg is detained by Charles II for his active foreign correspondence.
 During his stint in London, Daniel encounters a number of important people from the period.
 Daniel remains one of the more prominent people in the Royal Society, close to Royal Society members involved in court life and politics.
 By 1672 both Daniel and Newton become fellows at Trinity College where they build an extensive alchemical laboratory which attracts other significant alchemists including John Locke and Robert Boyle.
 Daniel convinces Newton to present his work on calculus to the Royal Society.

 In 1673, Daniel meets Leibniz in England and acts as his escort, leading him to meetings with important members of British society.
 Soon, Daniel gains the patronage of Roger Comstock as his architect.
 While under Roger's patronage, the actress Tess becomes Daniel's mistress both at court and in bed.
 Finally the book returns to 1713, where Daniel's ship fends off several of Teach's pirate ships.
 Soon they find out that Teach is after Daniel alone; however, with the application of trigonometry, the ship is able to escape the bay and the pirate band.

 The King of the Vagabonds

 The King of Vagabonds focuses on the travels of "Half-Cocked" Jack Shaftoe.
 It begins by recounting Jack's childhood in the slums outside London where he pursued many disreputable jobs, including hanging from the legs of hanged men to speed their demise.
 The book then jumps to 1683, when Jack travels to the Battle of Vienna to participate in the European expulsion of the Turks.
-While attacking the camp, Jack encounters Eliza, a European slave in the sultan's harem, about to be killed by janissaries.
+While attacking the camp, Jack encounters Eliza, a European slave in Mehmed IV's harem, about to be killed by janissaries.
 He kills the janissaries and loots the area, taking ostrich feathers and acquiring a Turkish warhorse which he calls Turk.
 The two depart from the camp of the victorious European army and travel through Bohemia into the Palatinate.
 To sell the ostrich feathers at a high price, they decide to wait until the spring fair in Leipzig.
 Jack and Eliza spend the winter near a cave warmed by a hot water spring.
 In the springtime, they travel to the fair dressed as a noblewoman and her bodyguard where they meet Doctor Leibniz.
 They quickly sell their goods with the help of Leibniz, and agree to accompany him to his silver mine in the Harz Mountains.